JohannesBuchner/askcarl/docs/lightgmm.rst

 LightGMM
 ========

-LightGMM is a extremely fast construction of a GMM for large data sets.
+LightGMM is a extremely fast construction of a Gaussian Mixture Model (GMM) for large data sets.

 Features: